Jako/LogRequest/core/components/logrequest/docs/readme.md

 ## Usage

-Fill the MODX system setting 'logrequest.trigger' with a request parameter key (or a komma separated list of keys) that should be logged.
+Fill the MODX system setting `logrequest.trigger` with a request parameter key (or a komma separated list of keys) that should be logged.
 Install the widget(s) in the dashboard to view the logged key values.

 ## System Settings

-LogRequest uses the following system settings in the namespace 'logrequest':
+LogRequest uses the following system settings in the namespace `logrequest`:

 Key                | Description                                    | Default
 -------------------|------------------------------------------------|--------